Clatters/Sibilla/README.md

 Please note that the above current consumption is highly influenced by the code Sibilla is running and refers to the Sibilla v.1.0 firmware.

+Visit the [Sibilla product page](https://clattersmachines.com/prodotto/sibilla/) and the [downloads](https://clattersmachines.com/users-manual/) section of Clatters website for more.

 ## Firmware development

 Sibilla is based on a Patch Submodule: a DSP platform for eurorack synthesizers created by Electrosmith.
 You can experiment with new codes and ideas and restore the Clatters official firmware whenever you want with a few clicks.